ChrisWren/grunt-nodemon/README.md

 ### cwd
 Type: `String`

-The current working directory to run your file from.
+The current working directory to run your script from.

 ### env
 Type: `Object`

-Hash of environment variables to pass to your file.
+Hash of environment variables to pass to your script.

 ### exec
 Type: `String`

 You can use nodemon to execute a command outside of node.
-Use this option to specify a command as a string with the argument being the file parameter above.
+Use this option to specify a command as a string with the argument being the script parameter above.
 You can read more on exec [here](https://github.com/remy/nodemon#running-non-node-scripts).

 # Changelog

-**0.2.0** - Updated to nodemon 1.0, added new [`execMap`](#execMap) and [`eventCallback`](#eventCallback) options.
+**0.2.0** - Updated to nodemon 1.0, added new [`eventCallback`](#eventCallback) option.

+**Breaking changes:**

+- `options.file` is now `script`, and is a required property. `ignoredFiles` is now `ignored` to match nodemon.

 **0.1.2** - `nodemon` can now be listed as a dependency in the package.json and grunt-nodemon will resolve the nodemon.js file's location correctly.